 Bookaway works with Stripe and accepts all the major credit/debit cards including Visa, Mastercard, and American Express.

 You can also pay with Paypal and so you don't have to share your credit/debit card details directly with them.

 That's the option I recommend if you book your tickets on wifi that is not secured and you're not using a VPN.

 This way you don't take the risk to get your credit card details stolen.

 Bookaway has a Free Cancellation policy for any cancellation up to 48 hours before the departure.

 It may vary from one operator to another so always double-check on their website.

-But it's a good option to have more flexible during your trip.
+But it's a good option to be more flexible during your trip.

-Bookaway doesn't have any app on iOS or Android yet.
+Bookaway app is now available on iOS or Android.